aaronhumerickhouse/sportngin_automation_test/README.md

 ###Run Tests
 rspec

-##Caution
-Don't spend too much time getting the setup to work.
-If you can't, try to write the test best you can.
-We will be able to talk about decisions that way.

 ## Instructions
 I've created two spec files sample_spec.rb and task_spec.rb.
 Your job is to complete task_spec.rb based on the example from sample_spec.rb.
 The library is setup to do so.
 For simplicity, do not worry about using dates at all.